-Department of Agriculture and Water Resources - Biosecurity Australia (Commonwealth)
+Department of Agriculture - Biosecurity (Commonwealth)

-Biosecurity Australia is the federal government agency providing quarantine and biosecurity services for the arrival of international passengers, cargo, mail, animals and plants and their products into Australia.
+Department of Agriculture - Biosecurity is the federal government agency providing biosecurity services for the arrival of international passengers, cargo, mail, animals and plants into Australia.

-Biosecurity Australia is responsible for the management of ballast water issues, including monitoring of compliance of shipping with the Australian Ballast Water Management Requirements (AQIS) 2001 at each first port of call in Australia.
+Biosecurity is responsible for the management of ballast water issues, including monitoring of compliance of shipping with the Australian Ballast Water Management Requirements (AQIS) 2001 at each first port of call in Australia.
 These requirements are designed to reduce the risk of introduced harmful aquatic organisms into Australia's marine environment through ship's ballast water.

-Biosecurity Australia also inspects and certifies a range of animal and plant products exported from Australia.
+Biosecurity also inspects and certifies a range of animal and plant products exported from Australia.